simtopia/verbs/docs/python/source/pages/basic_sim_example.rst

    An agent does not necessarily have to represent a single entity in a simulation, but could also represent a group of agents of the same type.
-In this case the agent can submit multiple calls from its update function from the multiple agents it represents.
+In this case the agent can submit multiple calls from its update function from the set of agents it represents.

 Initialise Simulation
 ---------------------